 Another unique problem faced by older people with hearing loss is that culturally, hearing loss is often written off as just a normal part of aging.
 True, age-related hearing loss, or presbycusis, is slow to progress; but because of its slow progression, seniors, their family members and their doctors are often slower to acknowledge hearing loss, and do not take it seriously.
 And even those who eventually do seek treatment are not in any hurry; the average amount of time between noticing hearing loss and seeking treatment is 10 years.
 Regular medical care isn’t helpful either; surveys show that only 14 percent of doctors make hearing loss screening a regular part of a physical exam.
 All of this adds up to an epidemic of untreated hearing loss for seniors.

-Hearing loss can also take a toll on the physical health of the elderly, whether in the form of diminished personal safety, disease or falls.
+Hearing loss can also take a toll on the physical health of older adults, whether in the form of diminished personal safety, disease or falls.
 Those with hearing loss might have difficulty hearing an alarm or a siren, or might not hear someone shouting a warning.
-They might not hear a doctor’s instructions regarding medication, or other vital medical information.
-And studies have shown due to balance issues, those with untreated hearing loss are 3 times more likely to suffer falls than those without.
+They might not hear a doctor’s instructions regarding medication or other vital medical information.
+And studies have shown due to balance issues, those with untreated hearing loss are three times more likely to suffer falls than those without.

+As well, many seniors in nursing homes do not receive proper hearing care.
 In short, hearing loss affects every aspect of life for seniors, from physical well-being to emotional health and family relationships.
-Fortunately the solution may lie in just one call to a hearing healthcare professional; seeking treatment for their hearing loss can help older people re-engage in life once again.
+Fortunately the solution may lie in just one easy call to a hearing healthcare professional; if you are an older adult, seeking treatment for your hearing loss can help you re-engage in life once again.
+Don't miss out on another important moment!